 - a workshop for UTELVT faculty and undergraduate students on participatory action research methods,

 - a pilot participatory risk assessment of three recently flooded communities in the region conducted collaboration with UTELVT to inform the development of flood-control strategies, and

 - a meeting to discuss results of the pilot study with stakeholders, including representatives of the provincial government, non-governmental organizations working in the region, and faculty from other Ecuadorian universities.

 These activities will directly aid UTLEVT in designing projects aimed at strengthening the adaptive capacity of local communities, and, more broadly, will help establish the potential of participatory research to explore and address climate-related vulnerability in this region.

 Joseph Eisenberg - U-M School of Public Health

-Maria Carmen Lemos - U-M School of Natural Resources and Environment
+Maria Carmen Lemos - U-M School for Environment and Sustainability

 Betty Corozo - Universidad Técnica de Luis Vargas Torres

 Ivan Cangemi - U-M School of Public Health